A reverse mortgage allows you to receive payments from your home equity rather than make a monthly payment to repay the obligation.

 You may still be eligible for a reverse mortgage if you have difficulty qualifying for a conventional or “forward” mortgage or refinance because your income or credit doesn’t meet the requirements.

-There’s no missed-payment penalty.
+2. There’s no missed-payment penalty.

-There’s a low-fee option available.
+3. There’s a low-fee option available.

-What makes it possible to make payments on your reverse mortgage loan to pay it back over time is the fact that there are no prepayment penalties.
-So if you think about your forward mortgage and paying that off early, you’d likely be charged a prepayment penalty.
+What makes it possible to make payments on your reverse mortgage loan to pay it back over time is that there are no prepayment penalties.
+If you consider your forward mortgage and paying that off early, your lender would likely charge a prepayment penalty.

 The Big Picture

-Ultimately, setting up a payment plan with your reverse mortgage will allow you to eliminate your mortgage, but maintain your home equity over time, leaving your future options open.
+Ultimately, setting up a payment plan with your reverse mortgage will allow you to eliminate your mortgage but maintain your home equity over time, leaving your future options open.

-Finally, if you have a loan under which you receive tenured payments over time, you will have to change your payment plan option in order to apply prepayments to your loan.
+If you have a closed-end reverse mortgage (the fixed-rate, lump sum draw option), any payment you make toward the loan balance cannot then be reborrowed.
+Finally, if you have a loan under which you receive tenured payments over time, you must change your payment plan option to apply prepayments to your loan.